retevastum/dmark/README.md

 To achieve this there are three major design objectives:

 1. Tangibility, transparency and usability: The `dMark` will be designed for usability by end users (laymen) - beginning from the start and permanently.
-2. Energy efficiency: The `dMark` will stimulate energy efficiency by the means of technical and organizational measures.
+2. Energy sustainability: The `dMark` will stimulate energy sustainability by the means of technical and organizational measures.
 It is legitimate to see the `dMark` as a "green cryptocurrency" in this context.
 3. Capacity: The `dMark` will remove capacity barriers in the long run.

-Energy efficiency will be fostered by rewarding the usage of renewable energy.
+Energy sustainability will be fostered by rewarding the usage of renewable energy.
 In detail:

 * a) Central user registry: Users - including [miners (Wikipedia)](https://en.wikipedia.org/wiki/Bitcoin#Mining) - are invited to register (with their public key) with a central organisation (digitalEnergyRegister - `dEnReg`).
 They can proove their source of energy in a reliable way.
 Based on this proof they will be tagged with an energy class.
 * b) The underlying algorithms ([blockchain (Wikipedia)](https://en.wikipedia.org/wiki/blockchain) management, rewarding/money creation, transactions) will be modified in such a way, that using renewable energy will yield advantages - depending on the energy class of the user.
 Obviously `dEnReg` will have to be published in a cryptographically secure way.